kencrocken/dcmetro/README.md

 3. Refactors code so that the Information Class merely returns information Any parsing is now done in the CLI application

-# Bug: If no stations are returned app pukes
-# Bug: Pentagon and Pentagon City confuses app

 ## Contributing

 1. Fork it ( https://github.com/kencrocken/dcmetro/fork )